 A 74-year old man has hypertension (180/100mmHg) and is being treated for diabetes mellitus with metformin tablets.
 He is now being investigated for glomerulonephritis because of proteinuria and oedema.
 You want an ultra-sound guided kidney biopsy.
 Which preparation of the patient is important to consider in this situation?

-- A Ensure good hydration; if necessary give fluids intravenously.

-This can be important in cases of kidney failure and use of X-ray contrast. - B X Get his blood pressure under control with antihypertensives.
+- A Ensure good hydration; if necessary give fluids intravenously. - B Get his blood pressure under control with antihypertensives. - C Discontinue metformin. - D Give prophylactic antibiotics.